Paradise Rider.

 *This memory is a continuation of the 'Impressive Skin Grafting Skills' memory.

-The spring of 2005 finally arrived and it had been a long, brutal cold winter my first winter living in Bracebridge.
-It seemed like it never stopped snowing and there were so many times when I questioned as to why I had even moved up there in the first place.
+The spring of 2005 finally arrived, it had been such a long brutal cold winter.
+It was my first winter living in Bracebridge and it seemed like it never stopped snowing.
+There were many times when I questioned as to why I had even moved up to that God forsaken town in the first place.

-In my heart I knew it was the right move because living in Mississauga was no longer where I wanted to be.
+In my heart I knew it was the right move because Mississauga was no longer where I wanted to be living.
 I could see the demographics of big city life were changing rather quickly and I did not like at all what I was seeing.

-I have never been a person who likes or accepts change very much.
+I have never been a person who readily accepts change.

 My longtime goal anyway was to someday move up to Huntsville so I thought the sooner the better.
 In September of 2004 I quit my job and full-time employment.
-We sold our house and the three of us moved up to Bracebridge, a picturesque little town just 40 km south of Huntsville.
+Janine and I sold our house and along with Stephanie the three of us moved up to Bracebridge, a picturesque little town just 40 km south of Huntsville.

 With the warmer weather finally arriving, I was eager to begin riding my bike again after being shut in all winter.
 I felt great as I started out with much shorter rides since it still had not even been a year since I was hit by the landscaping truck.
 I had no lingering effects from that crash.
 I was completely healed and most importantly my knee was no longer a source of burning pain.